TaoishTechy/GhostMesh48/README.md

 ## Contributors

-Developed by TaoishTechy and community contributors.
+Developed by TaoishTechy and several beasts in unison.
 PRs, forks, and feature enhancements are welcome.

 ---